MONO-1223/AURAK-CENG432-EmbeddedSystemDesignLab/Lab 01 - Digital Logic Implemented on a Microcontroller/README.md

         Nour Mostafa : active,2025-01-30 00:00, 2d
         Mohamed Abouissa : 2025-01-30 00:00, 2d
 ```

-We extend our sincere appreciation to Eng.
-Umar Adeel for his insightful feedback which has significantly contributed to the successful completion of this experiment.

 This publication adheres to all regulatory laws and guidelines established by the American University of Ras Al Khaimah (AURAK) regarding the dissemination of academic materials.